trevorsargent/trevorsargent.github.io/_projects/new-time.md

 view: 'http://trevorsargent.github.io/newTime'
 ---

-I remembered hearing one time that there’s a classic design problem to make 12 clocks, so I thought I’d give it a shot.
-It was part of a group art prompt for “gibberish” so I released the need for them to be easily readable, but most of them are in fact able to be tracked backwards to give you the time.
+There’s a classic design problem to make 12 clocks, and this is my take.
+It was in respise to a promt of  “gibberish” so I released the need for them to be easily readable, but most of them are in fact able to be tracked backwards to give you the time.